ewrogers/gala-docker/README.md

 ## Frequently Asked Questions

+### Can I vote with the headless node?

+You cannot vote using the Linux headless nodes; however, you can download the desktop node for Windows/macOS and vote that way.
+The UI allows you to allocate multiple votes based on the number of node licenses in your account.
+No need to touch your headless nodes, just open the UI vote and close the node software on your PC.
+The headless nodes running will continue to work without any interruptions.

 ### How is the credit calculated?

 Your Gala node will contact the Gala server periodically throughout the day.
 Each time it does, you gain credit for the day **by unique machine ID**.
 This is why is important that you retain the same machine ID each time your node runs, so you don't split up credit across several IDs. **To get credit for the daily distribution, you must reach 100% for that machine ID**.
 Meaning, if you get 95% on one and 5% on another, you do not receive credit.